dmacvicar/terraform-provider-libvirt/website/docs/r/volume.html.markdown

   volume is going to be searched inside of `pool`.
 * `base_volume_pool` - (Optional) The name of the storage pool containing the volume defined by `base_volume_name`.
+* `clone` - (Optional) If set to true, clone the backing volume instead of copying it.
+Useful for network volumes such as Ceph RBD.
+Changes the call equivalent from `vol-create-from` to `vol-clone`.
+  *Note* Libvirt currently has a bug with Ceph RBD clones.
+This will be fixed in Libvirt 5.3.0.
+The patch is available on the [livir-mailinglist](https://www.redhat.com/archives/libvir-list/2019-April/msg01483.html) and can be applied to all libvirt versions 2 or higher.

 ### Altering libvirt's generated volume XML definition